getify/You-Dont-Know-JS/objects-classes/ch3.md

 But I would argue that way more importantly, what you've done with this pattern is invalidate the very reason why using `class` and `this`-aware methods is even remotely useful/powerful!

-If you go to all the trouble to define class methods with `this.` references throughout them, but then you lock/bind all those methods to a specific object instance, you've basically travelled all the way around the world just to go next door.
+If you go to all the trouble to define class methods with `this.` references throughout them, but then you lock/bind most or all of those methods to a specific object instance, you've basically travelled all the way around the world just to go next door.

-If all you want is function(s) that are statically fixed to a particular "context", and don't need any dynamicism or sharing, what you want is... **closure**.
-And you're in luck: I wrote a whole book in this series on how to use closure so functions remember/access their statically defined scope (aka "context").
-That's a way more appropriate, and simpler to code, way to get what you're doing.
+If all you want are function(s) that are statically fixed to a particular "context", and don't need any dynamicism or sharing, what you want is... **closure**.
+And you're in luck: I wrote a whole book in this series ("Scope & Closures") on how to use closure so functions remember/access their statically defined scope (aka "context").
+That's a way more appropriate, and simpler to code, approach to get what you're after.

 Don't abuse/misuse `class` and turn it into a over-hyped, glorified collection of closure.

-I'm *not* saying: "never use `=>` arrow functions inside classes".
+To be clear, I'm *not* saying: never use `=>` arrow functions inside classes.

-I *am* saying: "never attach an `=>` arrow function as an instance property in place of a dynamic prototypal class method, either out of mindless habit, or laziness in typing fewer characters, or misguided `this`-binding convenience."
+I *am* saying: never attach an `=>` arrow function as an instance property in place of a dynamic prototypal class method, either out of mindless habit, or laziness in typing fewer characters, or misguided `this`-binding convenience.

 In a subsequent chapter, we'll dive deep into how to understand and properly leverage the full power of the dynamic `this` mechanism.